vefunder/protocol-research-review/articles/Metronome/metronome_report.md

 4. **If demand falls to 0 tomorrow, can the users be made whole?**

-Yes, with a caveat: The collateralization ratios have not been tested, increasing the chance that bad debt may build up, which would prevent users from withdrawing funds.
+Yes, with a caveat: The performance of the synth swap marketplace has not been thoroughly vetted.
+In the event of successful oracle frontrunning, an excess of msTokens could result in toxic order flow, leaving Curve LPs with a loss.

 5. **Do audits reveal any concerning signs?**

-The Quantstamp audit reveals some issues with the smart contracts, including the absence of fallback oracles.
+The [Quantstamp audit](https://github.com/autonomoussoftware/metronome-synth-audit) reveals some issues with the smart contracts, including the absence of fallback oracles.
 But the bigger problem is not with the code itself but with the privileges afforded to the [2-of-4 treasury multisig wallet](https://etherscan.io/address/0xd1DE3F9CD4AE2F23DA941a67cA4C739f8dD9Af33).
 The multisig controls all protocol functions and can “update” it at will without a timelock.

-# Conclusion
+# LlamaRisk Recommendation

-From our perspective, the main issue with Metronome is its considerable degree of centralization.
-The project team says they are working on this and plan to give users greater autonomy down the line.
-So far, however, community interest in governance has been lacklustre, raising the question of whether people will participate even if they have the tools for it.
-Also, because user adoption of Metronome Synth has been slow, it remains unclear if the protocol can effectively compete in the Synthetic assets category.
+The main concern we have with Metronome is its considerable degree of centralization.
 However, the Metronome team has the experience and resources to keep operating and improving.
+The project team says they are working to gradually decentralize.
+We have been told that a token locking module upgrade to the MET token is in audit and will be implemented soon.
+This will be an encouraging step toward decentralization and a development to monitor.
 It’s also important to keep in mind that Metronome 2.0 is relatively new and still in beta, implying that this is an early developmental stage of the project.

-Right now, Metronome Synth users and Curve LPs are required to put a lot of trust in the team.
-We encourage the Curve DAO to monitor the team’s stated roadmap to decentralise governance and make sure they are hitting those marks.
+We encourage the Curve DAO to monitor the team’s stated roadmap to decentralize governance and make sure they are hitting those marks.
 The DAO should also keep an eye on the adoption rate of msTokens.
 We recommend that Curve LPs view the current gauge as a bootstrapping mechanism.
-Progress toward decentralisation and protocol maturity will determine if the gauge should remain.
+Progress toward decentralization and protocol maturity will determine if the gauge should remain.

 # Appendix: Metronome Contract Addresses